Skip to main content

 • The Title field will allow you to change the labeling of your Map Widget.

-• The Display Labels toggle allows you to control including or excluding labels for the regions on your map.
+• The Display Labels toggle allows you to control whether to include or exclude labels for the regions on your map.

-• The Display Legend toggle allows you to control including or excluding a legend for the Metric displayed in your heat map.
+• The Display Legend toggle allows you to control whether a legend is included or excluded for the Metric displayed in your heat map.

 3. Once complete, save your changes by clicking Done.